maizeatlas/spears/README.md

 ## Description and user requirements for each script

-We have provided parent test data with 10,000 markers (test_founder_data_key.txt) that can be used for running through the pipeline quickly.
-We have also included a parent data set with 47,078 markers (used for manuscript, founder_key.txt), although this takes longer to run.
+We have provided parent test data with 10,000 markers (test_founder_key_vcf.txt) that can be used for running through the pipeline quickly.
+We have also included a parent data set with 47,078 markers (used for manuscript, founder_key_vcf.txt), although this takes longer to run.
 These scripts need to be run in order.

 1. **1_SAEGUS_multiparent.py**

-This script is specific for the test multiparent population described in the manuscript.
-It takes user supplied genetic map data and pedigree information and generates data for 1000 random individuals from the last generation in the pedigree.
+This script is specific for the multiparent population described in the manuscript.
+It takes a user supplied genetic map and pedigree information and generates genotype and parent-of-origin data for 1000 random individuals from the last generation in the pedigree.
 It follows the tutorial for SAEGUS available on github.
 Output includes two files: 1) simdata_n1000_test_set_GTform_vcf.csv (this include genotypes for all sampled progeny in the format: "0/0","0/1","1/0","1/1" and is required input for 2_SAEGUS_to_MACH_format.R) and 2) simdata_n1000_parent_of_origin.csv (origin of each allele for each marker in each individual and is required inputfor 7_Calculate_OVD_AAA_GAA_SER_CCC.R). **It needs to be customized based on user's population.**

 * **Required Input Files**
-  * Founder Key Data (example: founder_key.txt): Tab-delimited text document formatted with the following headers in this order: **snpID, chr, POS, cM, F_MISS, founder1, founder2, founder3, ... , foundern**
+  * Founder Key Data (example: founder_key_vcf.txt): Tab-delimited text document formatted with the following headers in this order: **snpID, chr, POS, cM, F_MISS, REF, ALT, founder1, founder2, founder3, ... , foundern**
    * Header Descriptions
      * **snpID**: numerical assignment to each marker (ordered by chr and POS) can skip numbers, but should be consecutive numbers based on chr and POS
      * **chr**: numeric assignment to the chromosome for each marker